 For more information about why heap sizes, memory for the OS, and the 32 GB maximum for JVMs matter, see Heap: Sizing and Swapping.

 Elasticsearch scales to whatever capacity you need, pure and simple.
-If you need more processing capacity because your allocators are close being to maxed out, install Elastic Cloud Enterprise on additional hosts and assign the allocator role in the Cloud UI.
+If you need more processing capacity because your allocators are close being to maxed out, install Elastic Cloud Enterprise on additional hosts and assign the allocator role.
 The constructor immediately recognizes and provisions these additional resources so that they can start processing user requests.

 Proxies redirecting user requests need to scale based on the ingest and search demands on Elasticsearch or Kibana instances.
 The load on proxies also depends on the algorithm specified by your load balancer.
 If you find that CPU and memory on your existing proxies are being maxed out regularly, it is time to add another proxy.